da-123/ihris-new/ihris-backend/README.md

 i.e to load files in the `profiles` folder
 ```
-node load.js --server url-of-fhir-server ../fsh/build/input/profiles/*
+node load.js --server url-of-fhir-server/fhir ../fsh/build/input/profiles/*
 ```
-You will also need to load the files in the `project-folder/resources`
+You will also need to load the files in the `base-project-folder/resources`

 ## Project setup

 ```
 npm install -g
 ```